The Ultimate Maltese Clippers & Grooming Guide

 Budget option > Shernbao Mini

-MIDI Trimmers have a medium width blade around 4cm.
-This size is popular as a first clipper for all-over use for a Maltese puppy before they get their adult coat (while their coat is still thin and easy to clip).
+MIDI Trimmers have a medium width blade, around 4cm.
+This size is popular as a first clipper for all-over use for a Maltese puppy before they get their adult coat (while their coat is still thin and easy to clip) and can then be used as a trimmer on the adult coat.

 What blades are best for the Maltese coat?